Marker Logo

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1884.

 Location.
 28° 2.657′ N, 81° 57.318′ W. Marker is in Lakeland, Florida, in Polk County.
-Marker is at the intersection of East Main Street and Kentucky Avenue, on the left when traveling east on East Main Street.
+It is at the intersection of East Main Street and Kentucky Avenue, on the left when traveling east on East Main Street.
 The marker is located at the southeast entrance to Munn Park in downtown Lakeland.
 Touch for map.
 Marker is at or near this postal address: 201 East Main Street, Lakeland FL 33801, United States of America.
 Touch for directions.

 Munn Park Marker image.
 Click for full size.

-Photographed By AGS Media, December 22, 2011
+Photographed by AGS Media, December 22, 2011

 2. Munn Park Marker